 What Quantities Can Lead to Alcohol Poisoning?

 Of course, everyone’s biological makeup is different.
-You might be able to have 2 beers in 1 hour and feel fine while your friend is slurring their words with that amount.
+You might be able to have two beers in 1 hour and feel fine while your friend is slurring their words with that amount.

 In general, alcohol poisoning usually comes from binge drinking.

 Moderation is always the key to drinking safely and responsibly.
-For men, this is 5 or more alcoholic beverages in 2 hours.
+For men, this is five or more alcoholic beverages in 2 hours.
 For women, this amount is reduced to 4.

 And what is a “drink”?
 Formally, they’re either 12 ounces of 5% beer, 5 ounces of 12% alcohol, or 5 ounces of 40% liquor.

-If you drink more than 5 units of alcohol in 2 hours that is considered excessive drinking.
-And as a result, this can lead to alcohol poisoning.
+Suppose you drink more than five units of alcohol in 2 hours; that is considered excessive drinking.
+As a result, this can lead to alcohol poisoning.

 How Long Does Alcohol Poisoning Last?

 Unfortunately, there’s no simple answer to this question.
-This is because, just like with the previous question, it depends on your biological makeup.
+This is because, like the previous question, it depends on your biological makeup.

 As a general rule of thumb, know that alcohol poisoning can last for several hours.
 The higher your alcohol poisoning level is, the longer it’ll last.